adityasamant25/spring-boot-golden-examples/client-app/README.md

 [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl) should be installed.

 > [!NOTE]
-> The below command will run the application with the image residing on the `adityasamantlearnings/springboot-customers-basic` repository which is built for arm64 architecture.
+> The below command will run the application with the images residing on the `adityasamantlearnings/springboot-client-app` and `adityasamantlearnings/springboot-customers-basic` repositories which is built for arm64 architecture.
 > If you wish to build your own image, follow the steps mentioned in the `Run on Docker` section.

 #### Apply the manifest using Kustomize